-&lt;sup>2 60 F. Supp.
+1 60 F. Supp.
 3d 1082 (C.D.
 Cal.
 2014)

-&lt;sup>3 2015 WL 1013508 (S.D.
+2 2015 WL 1013508 (S.D.
 Ind., 2015)

-&lt;sup>4 2014 U.S. Dist.
+3 2014 U.S. Dist.
 LEXIS 123053 (N.D.
 Ill.
 2014)

-&lt;sup>5 2015 U.S. Dist.
+4 2015 U.S. Dist.
 LEXIS 84277 (N.D.
 Ill.
 2015)

 Council (FSOC), which, in particular, has the power to designate which nonbank financial companies are "systemically important financial institutions," and not limiting these powers with any meaningful statutory directives or judicial review.
 Big Spring argues that its lack of designation (it is very small) is a constitutional infirmity; conversely, in MetLife v.
 Financial Stability Oversight Council, MetLife argues it is harmed by its SIFI designation.
-While witnesses including Professor Levitin and Deepak Gupta will discuss the constitutional implications of the various arguments both plaintiffs make, we would like to point out the importance of the FSOC and the SIFI designation process.

 The capacity to designate non-banks critical to the U.S. financial system for appropriate regulatory oversight is a central element of FSOC's powers.
 After the Gramm Leach Bliley Act repealed the last vestiges of the Glass-Steagall divisions between banking, insurance, and trading market activities, the financial system became more highly interconnected.
 This allowed for the rapid transfer of risk between insurance companies, commercial banks, broker-dealers, and large hedge funds.
 During the 2008 financial crisis the impact of these interrelationships became clear, as the failure of investment banks such as Lehman Brothers and insurance companies such as AIG threatened to bring down the entire financial system.
 While these non-bank entities were regulated for some specific activities, they faced no effective prudential regulation to ensure their overall solvency at the holding company level.
+Professor Adam Levitin, a leading bankruptcy and constitutional scholar, strongly supported the constitutionality of the FSOC at the recent (July 23rd) Senate Judiciary hearing5 on these same issues when he said that "In fact, the FSOC is subject to meaningful checks from all three branches of government.":